Plans & Reports

 FY 2017 Annual Action Plan

 The Consolidated Plan is a federally required document that guides and describes certain community development efforts in Baltimore City.
 This document serves as the application for funding for four Federal formula grant programs: Community Development Block Grants (CDBG); Home Investment Partnership (HOME); Housing Opportunities for People with AIDS (HOPWA); and Emergency Solutions Grants (ESG).
 In addition, a certified approved plan is required to apply for more than 17 housing and social service grant programs overseen by the U.S. Department of Housing and Urban Development (HUD).

 2020-2025 Draft Five-Year Consolidated Plan and 2021 Annual Action Plan

 Citizen Participation Plan - 2020 CARES Act revision - Final

 Consolidated Annual Performance and Evaluation Report (CAPER)

-The City of Baltimore annually releases a Consolidated Annual Performance and Evaluation Report (CAPER) for the federally funded Emergency Solutions Grants (ESG), Housing Opportunities for Persons With AIDS (HOPWA), HOME Investment Partnership (HOME) and Community Development Block Grant (CDBG) programs.
-The report identifies financial resources received through the ESG, HOPWA, HOME, CDBG programs; describes activities funded through these programs and their relationship to community development objectives; and assesses the City’s success in meeting goals contained in the most recent Consolidated Plan.
+The City of Baltimore annually releases a Consolidated Annual Performance and Evaluation Report (CAPER) for the federally funded Emergency Solutions Grants (ESG), Housing Opportunities for Persons With AIDS (HOPWA), and HOME Investment Partnership (HOME), and Community Development Block Grant (CDBG) programs.
+The report identifies financial resources received through the ESG, HOPWA, HOME, and CDBG programs; describes activities funded through these programs and their relationship to community development objectives; and assesses the City’s success in meeting goals contained in the most recent Consolidated Plan.

-For Fiscal Year 20-25, DHCD has provided an extensive overview of accomplishments as well a request for capital funds to support the agency's mission.
+For Fiscal Year 20-25, DHCD has provided an extensive overview of accomplishments as well as a request for capital funds to support the agency's mission.